Introduction#

 input [AXI_DATA_W-1:0] data_i,

-: data bytes
+- data_i: data bytes

-is used exclusively for transmitting the
+The overlap interface is used exclusively for transmitting the

 overlapping bytes.
 Due to the conditions in which an overlap occurs, there is

-signal, as the start is implied when we have a valid
+no need for a start signal, as the start is implied when we have a valid

 overlap.